 The second component of the INMED Professional Diploma in International Medicine & Public Health is a service-learning experience.

-Participants serve a minimum of four weeks – two weeks in the case of practicing professionals and final-year resident physicians – at an INMED International Medicine Training Site where they are supervised by experienced INMED faculty.
+Learners serve a minimum of four weeks at an INMED International Medicine Training Site where they are supervised by experienced INMED faculty.
 Responsibilities vary from site to site, and may include inpatient care, outpatient clinic, procedures, obstetrics, night duty, and participation in research, public health, and primary care activities.
 Please see the Training Site descriptions for full details.